-Jennifer Walton, Assistant Dean of Students and Director of Residence Life 126 Hubbard Hall, 701 N. Clinton St, Defiance, OH 43512 (419) 783-2563 or jwalton@defiance.edu
+Matthew Gehring, Assistant Athletic Director for Compliance, Facilities, and Internships 105H McMaster Center, 701 N. Clinton St., Defiance, OH 43152 (419) 783-2378 or mgehring@defiance.edu

-Defiance College has determined that the following administrators are Officials with Authority to address and correct harassment, discrimination, and/or retaliation.
+Jennifer Walton, Director of Residence Life 132 Hubbard Hall, 701 N. Clinton St, Defiance., OH 43512 (419) 783-2563 or jwalton@defiance.edu Defiance College has determined that the following administrators are Officials with Authority to address and correct harassment, discrimination, and/or retaliation.
 In addition to the Title IX Team members listed above, these Officials with Authority listed below may also accept notice or complaints on behalf of the Defiance College.
 List all Officials with Authority here: